Joseph-33/restic-scripts/README.md

+# Restic Scripts

-List of scripts useful to perform automated backups with restic.
+List of scripts useful to perform automated backups with restic, designed to be used to backup to a REST server.

 https://github.com/restic/restic